DDFar/minds-machines-sf/README.md

 The [How To Setup Your Predix Space](https://github.com/PredixDev/minds-machines-sf/blob/master/How%20To%20Setup%20Your%20Predix%20Space.md) guide will walk you through a script to quickly setup your space.

-You can see how to request and plot time series data from the heatpump timeseries instance by following the [Timeseries Seed App](https://github.com/PredixDev/minds-machines-sf/tree/master/Seed%20Apps/timeseries_seed_app) guide and running a working application.
+We provided an example Time Series seed app to show how you can request and plot time series data.
+The seed app uses Heatpump data from the Electrification Challenge and can be run by following the [Timeseries Seed App](https://github.com/PredixDev/minds-machines-sf/tree/master/Seed%20Apps/timeseries_seed_app) guide.